aws-samples/amazon-rekognition-shot-detection-demo-using-segment-api/README.md

 * Total cost to try out the demo solution for an one-hour long HD video is $7.67.
 * The Upload (Amazon S3 Storage) cost ($0.0828) is a monthly cost.
 * The demo uses both Shot Segment and Technical Cues features.
 Therefore, the detection cost is multiplied by two.
-* The demo uses AWS Elemental MediaConvert Professional Tier.
+* The demo uses AWS Elemental MediaConvert Professional Tier features such as:
+  * [Quality Defined Variable Bitrat (QVBR)](https://aws.amazon.com/media/tech/quality-defined-variable-bitrate-qvbr/) to optimize quality and file size and
+  * QuickTime output format to carry SMPTE Timecode from original content

 ___